danarel/ThinkPrivacy/_pages/criteria.md

 ## Financial Disclosure

-We do not make money from recommending certain products, we do not use affiliate links, and we do not provide special consideration to project donors.
+We do not make money from recommending certain products, and we do not provide special consideration to project donors.
 If you're interested who donates money to this project, please visit our <a href="{{ site.baseurl }}partners/">Partners</a> page.

 ## General Guidelines